vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 Note that the above compiler file examples are greatly simplified from the recommended practices in `:help write-compiler-plugin`.
 For example, you would ideally use the `:CompilerSet` command for the options settings.
-For the purposes of configuring things your way for your personal `~/.vim` runtime directory, though, this is mostly a detail.
+However, for the purposes of configuring things in your personal `~/.vim`, this is mostly a detail; you may prefer to keep things simple.

 Automatic for the people
 ------------------------

-It may be the case that your script defines long functions that are not actually called that often, which can slow down your startup time.
-This isn’t so much of a problem if the functionality is really useful and will always be needed promptly, but for functions that are called less often—particularly for `map` and `autocmd` targets—it would be preferable to arrange for function definitions to be loaded only at the time they’re actually needed, to keep Vim startup snappy.
+If a particular script defines long functions that are not actually called that often, it can slow down your startup time.
+This isn’t so much of a problem if the functionality is really useful *and* will always be needed promptly in every editor session, but for functions that are called less often—particularly for `map` and `autocmd` targets that are specific to certain filetypes—it would be preferable to arrange for function definitions to be loaded only at the time they’re actually needed, to keep Vim startup snappy.

-We can accomplish this with another useful application of Vim’s runtime directory structure—the **autoload** process.
-This loads functions at the time they’re called, and doubles as a useful way to provide interfaces to scripts while keeping (and loading) internally used functions private.
+We’ve already seen that putting such code in filetype-specific plugins where possible is a great start.
+We can build further on this with another useful application of Vim’s runtime directory structure—the **autoload** structure.
+This approach loads functions at the time they’re called, just before executing them.

-Consider the following script-local variable and functions from a filetype plugin for `perl`, which do something *very* specific; all they do is bump version numbers in Perl scripts:
+Consider the following script-local variable `s:pattern` and functions `s:Format()`, `s:Bump`, `s:BumpMinor` and `s:BumpMajor` from a filetype plugin.
+This plugin does something very specific: it find and increments version numbers in buffers of the `perl` filetype.

     let s:pattern = '\m\C^'
           \ . '\(our\s\+\$VERSION\s*=\D*\)'